vjrossi/tdash6/blueprint.md

 *   **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 *   **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

-## Current Plan: Implement Comprehensive Logging
+## Current Plan: Improve Production Error Clarity

-*   **Objective:** Add detailed client and server-side logging to the Sungrow authentication flow for easier debugging.
+*   **Objective:** Add a specific server-side check for environment variables to provide a clear error message in production, avoiding the generic Next.js "Server Components render error."
 *   **Status:** Completed
 *   **Steps:**
-    1. Updated `app/sungrow/actions.ts` to log the outgoing request body and the full raw response from the Sungrow API.
+    1. Updated `app/sungrow/actions.ts` to include a check for the existence of `SUNGROW_APP_KEY` and `SUNGROW_SECRET_KEY` on the server.
-    2. Updated `app/auth/sungrow/page.tsx` to log error details to the browser console and render the raw error response on the page.
-    3. Updated `blueprint.md` to document the new logging features.
+    2. Updated `blueprint.md` to reflect the new error handling.
-    4. Commit and push changes for redeployment.
+    3. Commit and push the changes for redeployment.